EnduranceCode/server-setup-guide/04-php-installation.md

     sudo apt install php-fpm

-To enable FPM in Apache2 run the following commands:
+To enable FPM in Apache2 execute the following commands:

     sudo a2enmod proxy_fcgi setenvif
     sudo a2enconf php-fpm

-To activate the new configuration, you need to run:
+To activate the new configuration, you need to execute the following command:

     sudo systemctl reload apache2